docarray/docarray/docs/user_guide/storing/index_weaviate.md

 # Weaviate Document Index

+!!! note "Install dependencies"
+    To use [WeaviateDocumentIndex][docarray.index.backends.qdrant.WeaviateDocumentIndex], you need to install extra dependencies with the following command:

+    ```console
+    pip install "docarray[weaviate]"
+    ```

 This is the user guide for the [WeaviateDocumentIndex](docarray.index.backends.hnswlib.WeaviateDocumentIndex), focussing on special features and configurations of Weaviate.